Reflection on Luke 7:1-10 ~

 Attributions

-This site has written permission to use the New Revised Standard Version Catholic Edition (NRSVCE) Bible Luke 7 Bible passage.
+* This site has written permission to use the New Revised Standard Version Catholic Edition (NRSVCE) Bible for the passage of Luke 7.

 The Immersive Prayer website follows the guidelines for image web use at the Brooklyn Museum and the Jewish Museum websites.